 The massive Anassa, West of Latchi port, was built after the cabinet approved planning relaxations for it - while Michaelides was still in office.
 A Supreme Court decision on an appeal against the legality of the relaxations is pending.

 I have just visited the island of Cyprus and was really surprised at the amount of rubbish thrown down valleys and mountains such as ovens washing machines and fridges.
 The guide said that the people have no other place to throw the rubbish as it is not collected.
 That is definitely some thing to stop.
 I think the government needs to be aware and tell the people after all it is their country and they should preserve it for themselves.

 The guide told lies.

 There are proper municipal tips in Cyprus.
-It's just that the older gerneration are bone idle and have no respect for the countryside.
-They throw litter out of car windows as well as burning cigarretes which often cause large fires.
-Basically the Cpyriot teachers are too busy indoctrimating students with extreme political views to bother about things like environmental protection.
-The Cypriot police are too lazy and corrupt to do anything about law breakes - and yes there are laws in this country to protect the environment.
+It's just that the older generation are bone idle and have no respect for the countryside.
+They throw litter out of car windows as well as burning cigarettes which often cause large fires.
+Basically the Cypriot teachers are too busy indoctrinating students with extreme political views to bother about things like environmental protection.
+The Cypriot police are too lazy and corrupt to do anything about law breakers - and yes there are laws in this country to protect the environment.
 The government is too corrupt and full of it's own importance to bother.
 KEEP CYPRUS TIDY

 I have lived in Cyprus for 4 years and during that time I have seen little environmental awareness or action.